AlexanderYW/vue-library-test/README.md

+# Issue solved!
+> Issue was solved using dedupe (https://vitejs.dev/config/#dedupe)

-# This is a test project reproducing a Vue3 error or Vite build error
+## This is a test project reproducing a Vue3 error or Vite build error
 Error is: `Invalid VNode type: Symbol(Fragment) (symbol)`

 1. Install dependencies in both project folders `npm install`